-Patients commented positively that staff had a fabulous patient manner, were professional and helpful.
+Patients commented positively that staff were polite, caring and friendly.
 We saw that staff treated patients with dignity and respect and were friendly towards patients at the reception desk and over the telephone.

 Patients said staff were compassionate and understanding.
-Patients could choose whether they saw a male or female dentist.